Youth Justice Process

 - the youth is unlikely to appear before the Court in response to a complaint and summons. (s24)

-Under forthcoming amendments, which will come into effect in October 2014, a new section 24A will create duties of police officers where arresting a youth.
-These duties will include:
+Section 24A imposes duties on police officers where arresting a youth.
+These duties include:

 - informing the youth of the youth’s right to refuse to answer questions, or to participate in investigations, except where required to do so by or under an Act of the State or of the Commonwealth; and